TD-Addon/StandardsValidator/WARNINGS.md

 ### Uses Position instead of PositionCell
 This script uses the `Position` function which can cause issues in Morrowind.exe. `PositionCell` should be used instead.

+## Magic

+### Uses effect
+This magic effect should not be used.
+Either because it's Corprus related or for reasons of mod compatibility.

+### Uses effect without a magnitude
+This magic effect needs a magnitude to be useful.
+Might be fine if the spell is used for its visual effect.

+### Uses effect with duration 1
+This magic effect needs a duration to be useful.
+Might be fine if the spell is only meant to be detected by a script.

 # The extended validator (extendedvalidator.js)

 ## Ownership checks